Mechanisms for belief elicitation without ground truth: Mechanisms

-When faced with choice-matching, the subjects report a significantly higher average willingness-to-pay for solar energy when compared with a control group that is not incentivized.
-Another interesting finding from the study is that the introduction of choice-matching impedes reported understanding, but this is to be expected.
+When faced with choice-matching, respondents reported a significantly higher average WTP for solar energy when compared with a control group that is not incentivized.
+Another interesting finding from the study is that the introduction of choice-matching impedes self-reported understanding.
 Since the study cannot compare the outcomes with observable measures of WTP for solar energy, it does not provide evidence for or against choice-matching.